 When Jesus defeated the enemy, He broke the power of sin over our lives.
 Our chains of slavery are gone.
 This is what it means to be free.

-Join us in the month of July as we study our freedom in Christ!
+Join us for the month of July as we study our freedom in Christ!
 Click on the graphic below (or HERE) to join our weekly newsletter and download this month’s Bible reading plan!

 *Unless otherwise indicated, Scripture quotations taken from the NASB.